RobertBakaric/SeqLite/README.md

 - [x] Write CLI app for SeqLite (SeqApp)       <- 24.11
 - [ ] Write Server for SeqLite (SeqServer)
 - [ ] Write Client for SeqLite (SeqClient)

-to do for tommorow:

-- implement get for full records
-- implement delete
-- implement update